kevin49999/ActivityNavigationItem/README.md

 pod 'ActivityNavigationItem'
 ```

-Or you can manually import the file from the `Source` folder
+Or you can manually import the `ActivityNavigationItem.swift` from the `Source` folder

 ## Usage